archi-contribs/form-plugin/README.md

 A WYSIWYG graphical editor allows to edit or create forms from the plugin's preference page.

 ## Accessing forms
-Forms can be run through new context menu entries (right click) on elements, relationships or views, depending on the forms you created.
+Forms can be run through new context menu entries (right click) on elements, relationships, or views, depending on the forms you created.

 ## Wiki
 For more information about customizing your configuration files take a look at the [Wiki](https://github.com/archi-contribs/form-plugin/wiki).